Olympics Insider Calls Bullshit on Firing of Black Performer From Opening Ceremony

 Responding to a request for comment from The Daily Beast regarding Sy’s removal, the Tokyo Organizing Committee provided the same reasoning it initially did.
 “Changes were made to the Ceremony for reasons entirely different to the situation described in the article.
 Plans for the Opening Ceremony originally included a musical segment in which many musicians, including the musician in question, would perform,” the statement read.
 “However, due to budget constraints as well as the necessity for COVID-19 countermeasures, the creative plans for the Ceremony were changed.”

-The committee did not respond to the specific allegations made by the Dentsu employee by the given deadline.
+The committee did not respond to the specific allegations made by the Dentsu employee.

 Sy told The Daily Beast that, initially, he had no intention of making public what happened.
 However, constantly seeing rehearsal footage on television in the days leading up to the ceremony, which was practically identical to the one he was removed from, compelled him to speak up.